code-boxx/Core-Boxx-PHP-Framework/README.md

 <br><br>

 ## :floppy_disk: INSTALLATION & NOTES
-1) Copy the `core` folder into your HTTP folder.
-2) Just access `http://your-site.com/` in your browser and walk through the installer.
+1) Just copy the `core` folder into your HTTP folder.
+Then access `http://your-site.com/` in the browser and walk through the installer.
-3) The rest of the project folders are optional modules.
+2) The rest are optional modules.
 Too lazy and messy to create separate repos for each...
+3) Some optional modules may require "extra installation steps", do check out the documentation - https://code-boxx.com/core-boxx-php-framework/#sec-ref
 <br><br>

 ## :bulb: DOCUMENTATION & FRAMEWORKS